 The key to success is choosing a system that fits into your team’s existing workflow.
 A flex office software that integrates directly into Slack or Microsoft Teams means no one has to learn a new app or remember another password.
 Employees can book a desk, a meeting room, or even a parking spot in the same place they chat with colleagues, which makes the whole process feel effortless.

-Integrate Your Tech for a Smooth Workflow
+Integrate Tech for a Seamless Workflow

 A successful hybrid office runs on seamless technology.
 Your IT team should be involved from the very beginning of the move plan to ensure the new space is equipped to support both in-office and remote employees.
 This means setting up robust Wi-Fi that can handle video calls from every corner of the office, ensuring secure VPN access, and confirming that all cloud-based files and tools are easily accessible to everyone.